ervishnucs/easeBooking/README.md

 ## ⚙️ Technologies Used
 - **Amazon Lex** – For building the chatbot
 - **AWS Lambda** – For backend logic and slot validation
-- **Amazon DynamoDB** – For storing movie, theatre, and booking details
 - **Twilio API** – For WhatsApp integration
 - **Kommunicate** – For embedding the chatbot on a webpage